thesadru/disnake/docs/migrating_to_async.rst

 .. warning::

-    Due to internal changes of the structure, the order you receive the data in is not in a guaranteed order.
+    Due to internal changes of the structure, the order yo receive the data in is not in a guaranteed order.

 Enumerations